CivicActions/accessibility/_posts/2021-2-5-whitehouse.gov-beginning-an-accessibility-journey.md

 ![The white house from the front lawn.](https://cdn- images-1.medium.com/max/1024/1*V8aSWXLIN2m6Uaf2zwheAQ.jpeg)

-With the inauguration on January 20, the WhiteHouse.gov team released a new website.
-A noticeable and well received feature of the new site is that it once again has an [accessibility statement](https://www.whitehouse.gov/accessibility/) which is linked in the footer of every page — a best practice that demonstrates this administration's commitment to serving all Americans of all abilities.
+With the inauguration on January 20, 2021, the [Biden Administration's] WhiteHouse.gov team released a new website.
+A noticeable and well received feature of the new site is that it once again has an [accessibility statement](https://bidenwhitehouse.archives.gov/accessibility/) which is linked in the footer of every page — a best practice that demonstrates this administration's commitment to serving all Americans of all abilities.